Oleksiy-student/CNN-CV-medical/README.md

 Feature Extraction: Extracts features from datasets using pre-trained and custom models. t-SNE Visualization: Performs t-Distributed Stochastic Neighbor Embedding (t-SNE) for high-dimensional data visualization.
 Classification with SVM: Utilizes Support Vector Machine (SVM) for the classification of extracted features.
+Classification with kNN: Utilizes K-Nearest Neighbors (kNN) for the classification of extracted features.
+Clustering with kMeans: Utilizes kMeans for the clustering of extracted features.

 ### Functions:
 extract_features: Extracts features and labels from the dataset.
 ImageNetModel: Creates a model pre-trained on ImageNet.
 find_perplexity: Finds and plots KL divergence for a range of perplexity values.
-perform_tsne: Performs t-SNE on extracted features and visualizes the results.
+perform_tsne: Performs t-SNE on extracted features and visualizes the results. classify/cluster: Separate the extracted features into classes/clusters classification report: Draws the report table of precision, recall, f1-score and support values confusion matrix: visualize the classification/clustering accuracy against labeled data

 ### Datasets:
 Dataset 1) Colorectal Cancer​